mgblackwater/stevekinney.net/content/courses/testing/expect-examples/poll.md

 modified: 2024-09-28T12:51:37-06:00
 ---

-Alright, let's talk about the `poll` method available in Vitest's `expect`.
+Let's talk about the `poll` method available in Vitest's `expect`.
 This one is pretty cool but not necessarily the first thing you might think of when writing tests.
 It’s more like a rescue tool for those annoying async conditions that aren’t immediate but you still want to wait for them to eventually happen before calling something a failure.
 Think of it as: Vitest gives you a way to check something _eventually_ becomes true.

 ## What Does it Do?